utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ![Group multi](img/wb-typemonth-groupmulti.png)

-So this counted all the rows where the `Month` and `Animal type` matched: There are 4,220 records with both "Dog" for `Animal type` and "1" for `Month` (at least when I pulled the data.
+So this counted all the rows where the `Month` and `Animal type` matched: In this example (which is old ... your numbers will be different) there are 4,220 records with both "Dog" for `Animal Type` and "1" for `Month` (at least when I pulled the data.
 Your number might not be the same but it should be similar).
 It counted each Month and Animal type combination.

 There should be 36 rows of data: 3 Animal types x 12 Months.